nabati/freelancing-in-sweden/README.md

 ## Pension

-Most employees will receive an employer pension (tjänstepension) from their employer and so it is important to account for this in comparisons if you start your own company.
+Most employees will receive an employer pension (tjänstepension) from their employer, so it is important to account for this in comparisons if you start your own company.
 A normal rate for pension contributions is 4.5% of salary up to the state tax salary limit (brytpunkten) and 30% above that.
-However, if you run your own company then you can pay whatever you like from 0 to upto a maximum of 35% of your total salary.
+However, if you run your own company then you can pay whatever you like from 0 to a maximum of 35% of your total salary.

 ## Final words